Philip Mantione - music

 Traffic

-... for brass quintet is based on pitches and rhythms derived from a transcription of a recording I made of traffic sounds in Astoria, Queens.
-The original durations from the transcription were expanded in time.
-I then expanded them again, and then again.
-I imposed some intuitive judgments relating to octave displacement, timbral manipulation and dynamic choices.
+...for brass quintet is based on pitches and rhythms derived from a transcription of a field recording of traffic sounds in NYC.
+The original durations from the transcription were expanded many times over and intuitive choices influenced the orchestration for brass regarding octave displacement, timbral manipulation and dynamics.
 The result is an eight minute soundscape where individuals emerge from and recede into a texture of largely sustained harmony, anarchic in its origins but fixed in its present form.
-I later used the same structure as the basis for Traffic for strings, a piece for string orchestra.
+The same underlying structure was used as the basis for Traffic for strings, a piece for string orchestra premiered at Merkin Hall in NYC by the SEM Ensemble, conducted by Petr Kotik.

 © 2003 Philip Mantione